dantepawn/bike_speed_map/README.md

 ### to do:
-show who was drafting by monitoring difference in heartbeat !
+*1 show who was drafting by monitoring difference in heartbeat !
+*2 animated gifs